Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks

 \subsubsection{Settings}

-The small network consists of 5 nodes and 6 links, Node 1 and 2 are connected to the origins and Node 5 is connected with the destination.
-The minimum and maximum headway in each link are set as 0.5 seconds and 2.5 seconds, respectively.
+The small network consists of 5 nodes and 6 links, Nodes 1 and 2 are connected to the origins, and Node 5 is connected with the destination.
 We further set the total time horizon $\textit{T}$ as 90 minutes and the length of each time interval $\Delta_{t}$ as 5 minutes.
+It is worth noting that, in simulation-based microscopic models, small time steps (e.g., 5 seconds) could be used \citep{ben2012dynamic,sumalee2011stochastic,zhang2020path}.
+However, for the DTA models using dynamic link models, numerous studies opt for a time interval of five minutes or greater \citep{chiu2011dynamic,bellei2005within,janson1991dynamic,chan2021quasi}.
+Besides, we would conduct the sensitivity analysis for $\Delta_{t}$ on the proposed maximin headway control framework in \ref{sec:maxmin_small}.
 The travel demand for each O-D pair is 50 $\textit{vehicles}/\textit{mins}$ and the time horizon of demand $\textit{T}_{1}$ is 40 minutes.
 Other parameters are illustrated in \ref{app:parameter}.